fzago-cray/liblustre/README.md

     if possible.
 -   move the copytool to a different repository.
 It's in this library for convenience only.
--   add llapi_layout_test.c to the tests
+-   LOV_MAXPOOLNAME doesn't include the ending NUL.
+That's a trap for userspace.
+Should it be 16 instead of 15?

 Changes from liblustreapi
 -------------------------